 I love this movie because it doesn’t settle for half a story.
 It doesn’t allow for the fake triumph of good over evil.
 It embraces the mess of mortal life.
-Like the gods and demigods before her, Diana lets go of perfection to walk in our struggle with us.
-To borrow from yet another great religion (Buddhism) she takes the pledge of the Bodhisattva, a choosing to remain within this mortal realm, until the last human battle plays itself out.
+Like the gods and demigods before her, Diana lets go of perfection to walk in our struggle alongside us.
+Or – to borrow from yet another great religion (Buddhism) – she takes the pledge of the Bodhisattva, choosing to remain within this mortal realm, until the last human battle plays itself out.
 She just happens to look damn good with a sword.

 NOTE: Ric Gibbs teaches ‘Story Analysis’ and ‘Television Series Development’ in the Entertainment Studies Program at UCLA Extension.